Updated July 13th, 2019.

 Text expansions are easy to create, and here’s the cool thing: if you have both a Mac and an iOS device (iPhone or iPad, or even iPod), the expansions you make on one will sync through iCloud to the other!
 Take a minute now to set up some expansions of your own.
 You’ll get the time back in spades.

-Here’s how you make a text expansion on a Mac.
+How to add a text expansion on a Mac.

 Go to the Apple menu, then System Preferences, then Keyboard.
 Then click the Text button at the top.
 You’ll see the existing text expansions.